Drug-resistant epilepsy: Neuroimaging

 MRI of brain is the most common first-line neuroimaging modality to be used in evaluation of a structural cause of epilepsy.
-A 3 Tesla MRI is generally recommended, as opposed to scanning on lower magnet strengths.
+A 3-tesla MRI is generally recommended, as opposed to scanning on lower magnet strengths.
 MRI for evaluation of epilepsy often include T1 and T2 images that are optimized to appreciate gray-white matter differentiation and oblique coronal images along the axis of hippocampus.
 Identification of common lesions associated with epilepsy, like focal cortical dysplasia, mesial temporal sclerosis, microencephalocele, and heterotopia, require thorough review of images by trained clinicians, as the changes can be very subtle and easily missed if not specifically evaluated for.
 Oftentimes, repeat MRI is required to elucidate an etiology to epilepsy, and typically an epilepsy imaging protocol is followed to identify these subtle changes.
-There is ongoing quantitative analysis of standard MRI images to identify subtle lesions and use of stronger magnetic fields, like 7 Tesla MRI, for better delineation of anatomical details.
+In some cases, subtle relevant structural abnormalities may only be apparent with quantitative analysis or use of MRI with stronger magnetic fields such as 7-tesla MRI.
+For example, voxel based morphometry may be used to assist with the detection of focal cortical dysplasia.
 Additionally, not all structural abnormalities seen on MRI correlate with epilepsy and may represent incidental findings.

-Positron emission tomography scan (PET) using the ^{18}F-FDG radiotracer can also be used in evaluation of DRE.
+Positron emission tomography (PET) using the FDG radiotracer can also be used in evaluation of DRE.
 Its use in epilepsy evaluation is based on the premise that areas of the brain responsible for seizure onset also have persistent metabolic dysfunction and do not use glucose at the same rate as other areas of the brain.
 Specifically, during seizure activity (ictal) one would expect a hypermetabolic state with increased radiotracer uptake on PET scan, while in between events (interictal) one would expect a hypometabolic state with lower radiotracer uptake on PET scan.
 Oftentimes findings on PET scan are often correlated with other diagnostic workup that has already/concurrently been obtained to further localize an epileptogenic area of the brain, particularly in the case of focal epilepsy.
 Other ligands like ^{11}C-flumazenil, 1^{1}C-alpha-methyl-L-tryptophan, ^{11}C-methionine, have also been used, mostly on research basis to help identify areas of seizure onset.